 - cholangiocarcionoma/gallbladder carcinoma

-These tumours are typically seen sonographically as bilateral, solid ovarian masses, with clear well-defined margins.
+These tumors are typically seen sonographically as bilateral, solid ovarian masses, with clear well-defined margins.
 An irregular hyper-echoic solid pattern and moth-eaten like cyst formation is also considered a characteristic feature.

 CT appearances can be indistinguishable from primary ovarian carcinoma 2.
-Features will favour towards a Krukenberg tumour if a concurrent gastric or colic mural lesion is seen.
-There is some evidence that tumours originating from the stomach may be denser on contrast-enhanced CT than those originating from the colon 3.
+Features will favour towards a Krukenberg tumor if a concurrent gastric or colic mural lesion is seen.
+There is some evidence that tumors originating from the stomach may be denser on contrast-enhanced CT than those originating from the colon 3.

-The great majority of Krukenberg tumours are signet-ring cell carcinomas arising in the stomach.
-Signet-ring cells scatter in the ovarian stroma with abundant collagen formation or marked oedema.
-Therefore, Krukenberg tumours can occasionally show low or high signal intensity on T2-weighted images 6.
+The great majority of Krukenberg tumors are signet-ring cell carcinomas arising in the stomach.
+Signet-ring cells scatter in the ovarian stroma with abundant collagen formation or marked edema.
+Therefore, Krukenberg tumors can occasionally show low or high signal intensity on T2-weighted images 6.

-Krukenberg tumours may demonstrate some distinctive findings on MRI, including:
+Krukenberg tumors may demonstrate some distinctive findings on MRI, including:

 - bilateral complex masses with hypo-intense solid components (dense stromal reaction) 4-5